Titan Stadium (UW–Oshkosh): History

 The stadium has one large grandstand on the West side of the field.
 There is a running track around the stadium.
 The football playing field is not centered, rather it is closer to the grandstand, improving visibility from there.

 There is, in addition, a smaller running track/soccer field located next to Titan Stadium.

 In 2007 and 2008, the DIII National Track and Field Championships were hosted at Titan Stadium.

 The stadium is also used for home games/meets for the Oshkosh high schools; Oshkosh West Wildcats, Oshkosh North Spartans, and Oshkosh Lourdes Knights.
+Other sports facilities at the university are Kolf Sports Center, Tiedemann Field, and Albee Hall.